FraunhoferIOSB/moquette/README.md

 [![](https://jitpack.io/v/moquette-io/moquette.svg)](https://jitpack.io/#moquette-io/moquette)

 ## Moquette MQTT broker
+This is a modified version of the Moquette MQTT broker.

 [Documentation reference guide](http://moquette-io.github.io/moquette/) Guide on how to use and configure Moquette

 Moquette is a lightweight broker compliant with MQTT 5 and MQTT 3, easily encapsulated in other applications.